abhip02/PerformingCalculationsOnAGPU/README.md

 # Performing Calculations on a GPU

 Write Metal Shaders in MSL (Metal Shading Language) from scratch in xCode to run calculations on Apple M1 Pro Metal GPU.
+Profile GPU performance using the Instruments Metal System Trace application.

 _**Current Progress:**_
 - 2x speedup on 1D Add, Sub, Prefix Sum, and Dot Product with metal kernel compared to CPU.